gaco79/wordpress-foundation5-base-theme/README.md

 ~~As of v0.3.5, the grunt-contrib-compress task will generate a zip file of your theme and place it in the dist/ directory.
 This can be used to distribute your theme.~~

 ## What's New
+* v0.4.0
+ * Use Gulp instead of Grunt to build the theme.
 * v0.3.5
     * Auto generate zip file for theme distribution
 * v0.3.4